 Well, it depends on what your service is about.
-For example, if you think that your software is a little bit complex, maybe your customers need 30 days of free trial.
+For example, if you think that your software is a little bit complex, maybe your customers need 30 days of a free trial.
 It allows them to use it if they haven’t had time and to depend on the product more.

 5. Make it easy for the customer to buy.

 Once the free trial has ended, it should be absolutely easy for the customer to buy the full version.
-As human beings we are always searching for easy solutions for everything.
+As human beings, we are always searching for easy solutions for everything.
 What does this mean?
 Customers need to be told, step-by-step, how to buy the product.
 If your customers have to ask how to buy the product or how to activate an account you’re doing something wrong!
 They should understand the process without you explaining it to them.

 If your purchase process is complicated, your customers can leave your page and you’ll have to make an extra effort to attract them again.
-So pay attention to your purchase flow and make it simple!.
+So pay attention to your purchase flow and make it simple!